 This funding is underpinned by the Higher Education Statistics Agency's Higher Education Business and Community Interaction Survey (HE-BCI) which is currently under review.

-The OfS will be contributing to both the HE-BCI survey review and the HEIF review in 2020.
+The OfS will be contributing to both the HE-BCI survey review and the wider review of knowledge exchange funding being led by Research England in 2022.

 Further information about the HEIF is available through the Research England website.